MehmetUstek/Stories/README.md

  - Transition between stories in the same story group:
    - Tap left or right edges of the screen.
  - Stop the story:
-   - Hold and rest your finger at any point in the screen more than 0.3 seconds.
+   - Hold and rest your finger at any point in the screen.
  - If you transition between story groups, the story group will continue from the last story viewed in that story group.